wp-plugins/acurax-social-media-widget/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

-Then Visit Plugin Configuration Settings and select a theme and size for icons. configure your social profile url.
+Then Visit Plugin Configuration Settings and select a theme and size for icons for the social media widget. configure your social profile url.
 You are done!

 You need to go to Apperance >> Widgets to add "Acurax Social Media Widget" Widget to your sidebar